 On top of protecting gains, the new Fundrise Opportunity Fund also offers a way to trade one alternative investment for another – preserving or strengthening portfolio diversification – without incurring a tax liability.
 By gaining exposure to a variety of types of real estate in communities with strong growth potential, investors can improve the overall composition of their portfolios, without the enormous tax bill that would typically come with extensive rebalancing.

 The after-tax return benefits of rolling over appreciated cryptocurrency (or other) capital gains into an Opportunity Fund could immense immediately and over the long term.
 Are you curious what your after-tax returns might look like if you invest in a Fundrise Opportunity Fund?
-Use this calculator to see what your potential after-tax returns could be.
+Use the calculator below to see what your potential after-tax returns could be.